e1abrador/sub.Monitor/README.md

 ...
 ````

-Now, the file containing the subdomanis can be passed to **sub.Monitor** with the following command:
+Now, the file containing the subdomains can be passed to **sub.Monitor** with the following command:

 ````console
 python3 monitor.py --add ibm.com --file ibm_sorted_subdomains.txt